Why a single whale could be worth $2m

-A new report, commissioned by the UK government argues for precisely this approach.
-The Dasgupta review, authored by eminent economist, Sir Partha Dasgupta, encourages us to think of nature and its biodiversity as “assets” – things we benefit from owning.
+A new report argues for precisely this approach.
+The Dasgupta review, authored by economist, Sir Partha Dasgupta, encourages us to think of nature as “assets”.

 He argues that we can place a monetary value on these assets, which he calls “natural capital”.

-In the long term, it is worth more to the world to have the swamp than it is to replace it with farmland – even though a farm might create more short-term profit.
+It is worth more to the world to have the swamp than it is to replace it with farmland – even though a farm might create short-term profit.

-If we can calculate this benefit, Dasgupta suggests, then we might be less likely to destroy our natural assets in order to sell them off piece by piece.
+If we calculate this benefit, then we might be less likely to destroy natural assets.

-This new approach reveals the costs of our current approach to the environment: Dasgupta estimates we are losing around $4 to $6tn every year.
+This new approach reveals the costs of our current approach: Dasgupta estimates we are losing around $4 to $6tn every year.

-Recent years have seen a flurry of efforts to put a price tag on nature, and to evaluate what are known as “ecosystem services”.
+Recent years have seen efforts to put a price tag on nature, and to evaluate “ecosystem services”.

-To some environmentalists, such language reduces nature to a commodity.
+To some, such language reduces nature to a commodity.
 For others, the strongest argument that biodiversity matters is its connection to your wallet.

-So, should everything have an eco-value as well as a financial one?
+Should everything have an eco-value and a financial one?

 Grows on trees

-Some say yes.
+Yes.
 We are currently living through a crisis caused by our failure to understand the value of nature.
-It is partly a matter of incentives.
-Knowing the true value of an elephant’s ecosystem services will make it worthwhile to pay people who might otherwise become poachers.
-It will also reveal the extent of debt the rich world owes to poorer countries, whose wealth is often extracted through damage to their ecosystems.
+Knowing the true value of an elephant’s ecosystem services will make it worthwhile to pay those who might become poachers.
+It will also reveal the debt the rich world owes to poorer countries.

-Others say no. For some economists, paying more for a hamburger now penalises the present to benefit the future, when people will be richer because of economic growth.
-For some critics, thinking of nature as part of our economy is exactly what caused the current crisis of biodiversity in the first place.
+No. For some economists, paying more for a hamburger now penalises the present to benefit the future.
+For some, thinking of nature as part of our economy is exactly what caused the crisis of biodiversity in the first place.
 Knowing the price of nature is not the same thing as understanding its value.